donwade/bluez-alsa/doc/bluealsa-cli.1.rst

     printed.
 If this argument is not given then changes to any of the above properties are printed.

-open *PCM_PATH*
+open *MIDI_PATH*/*PCM_PATH*
-    Transfer raw audio frames to or from the given PCM.
+    Transfer raw data to or from the given BlueALSA D-Bus object path.
+The path must be a BlueALSA MIDI or PCM D-Bus path.

+    In case of MIDI path, this command transfers raw MIDI messages which shall conform to the MIDI 1.0 specification.

+    In case of PCM path, this command transfers raw audio frames.
 For sink PCMs the frames are read from standard input and written to the PCM.
 For source PCMs the frames are read from the PCM and written to standard output.
 The format, channels and sampling rate must match the properties of the PCM, as no format conversions are performed by this tool.